 Degrees

-To receive a Bachelor’s degree from the University, the student must earn at least 120 credit hours (more in some schools), with a C average (2.0) or better as well as a C average for all work done at the University of Miami.
+To receive a bachelor’s degree from the University, students must earn a minimum of 120 credit hours.
+Some degrees or programs may require more.
+Regardless of the required minimum credits, students must have a C average (2.0) or better, as well as a C average (2.0) for all work done at the University of Miami.

-Students must also meet all of the degree requirements of their respective schools and should not expect requirements in composition, mathematics, foreign languages, or other subject areas to be waived for any reason.
+Students must also meet all of the degree requirements of their respective schools.
+They should not expect requirements in composition, mathematics, foreign languages, or other subject areas to be waived for any reason.

-• Not more than 30 credit hours of correspondence work and extension work combined will be accepted toward a degree, and neither correspondence nor extension work may be credited as a part of the last 45/56 credit hours of the student’s program.
+• Not more than 30 credit hours of correspondence work and extension work combined will be accepted toward a degree, and neither correspondence nor extension work may be credited as a part of the last 45 credit hours of the student’s program.
+Correspondence or extension coursework taken elsewhere must be evaluated and approved by the appropriate academic department.

-• Credit hours earned in a manner other than by course registration, i.e. proficiency examination, CLEP, placement tests, etc., may not be used to meet the final 45/56 credit hour residency requirement, however such credit by examination may be earned while the student is enrolled in the courses needed to meet the final 45/56 credit-hour residency requirement.
+• Credit hours earned in a manner other than by course registration, i.e. proficiency examination, CLEP, placement tests, etc., may not be used to meet the final 45 credit hour residency requirement, however such credit by examination may be earned while the student is enrolled in the courses needed to meet the final 45 credit-hour residency requirement.
+The awarding of credits outside of course enrollment must be approved by the appropriate academic department(s).

 Dual Degree